- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 Deadlines for Written Questions

-Potential Offerors may submit written questions to the Contact Person as to the intent or clarity of this RFP until 4:30 p.m.
-MDT, May 16, 2025.
-All written questions must be addressed to the Contact Person via email as indicated above.
-Questions shall be clearly labeled and shall cite the Section(s) in the RFP or other document that form the basis of the question.
+Potential Offerors may submit written questions to the Contact Person as to the intent or clarity of this RFP until 5 p.m.
+MDT, July 17, 2025.
+All written questions must be addressed to the Contact Person as indicated above.
+In the event questions are mailed, they must be physically received at the above location by the stated date and time to be considered.
+Questions shall be clearly labeled and shall cite the Section(s) in the RFP or other document which form the basis of the question.

-The Division will post written responses to such questions on the EMNRD website by May 30, 2025:
+The Division will post written responses to such questions on the Division website by August 4, 2025: https://www.emnrd.nm.gov/sfd/reguests-for-proposals-and-grants/

 Proposal Submittal and Due Date

-Offerors shall submit their proposal using the Division’s Submittable webpage using this address: https://emnrd-sfd.submittable.com/submit no later than 5:00 p.m.
-MDT, June 20, 2025.
+If submitting electronically, offerors shall submit their proposal using the Division's Submittable webpage using the address: https://emnrd-sfd.submittable.com/submit.
 EMNRD will deem such proposals sealed in accordance with state statute.
 EMNRD shall not accept proposals received after this date and shall make absolutely no exceptions for proposals not received by the appointed time.
+RFP responses MAY NOT be sent by facsimile.

 Protest Period

-Pursuant to NMSA 1978, Section 13-1-172 and applicable procurement rules, Offerors who are not selected have the right to timely protest the procurement.
-Protests must be written and must include the name and address of the protestor and the name of the procurement being protested; a statement of the grounds for protest including appropriate supporting exhibits; and the ruling requested from the Division.
+Pursuant to NMSA 1978, § 13-1-172 and applicable procurement regulations, Offerors who are not selected have the right to timely protest the procurement.
+Protests must be written and must include: the name and address of the protester and the name of the procurement being protested; a statement of the grounds for protest including appropriate supporting exhibits; and the ruling requested from EMNRD.
 The protest period begins on the day after notice of selection/non-selection and ends at 5 p.m.
 15 days later.
-Protests must be delivered to Brian Holton, Administration Bureau Chief, EMNRD Forestry Division, 1220 S. St. Francis Drive, Santa Fe, NM 87505.
+Protests must be delivered to: Miguel Gallegos, Chief Procurement Officer, EMNRD, 1220 S. St. Francis Drive, Santa Fe, NM, 87505.

 IX.
 NOTICES

-The Procurement Code, NMSA 1978, Sections 13-1-28 through 13-1-199, imposes civil and misdemeanor criminal penalties for its violation.
-In addition, New Mexico criminal statutes impose felony penalties for bribes, gratuities, and kickbacks.
+The New Mexico Procurement Code, NMSA 1978, Sections 13-1-28 through 13-1-199, imposes civil and criminal penalties for its violation.
+In addition, the New Mexico criminal statutes impose felony penalties for bribes, gratuities, and kickbacks.

 Attachments